YK Research

 Energy Cost Transmission

-- Higher costs slow hyperscaler AI buildout (Morningstar)
+• Higher energy costs directly slow hyperscaler AI buildout (Morningstar)

 AI Buildout Takes a Hit

-- Higher energy costs slow data center construction.
-Chip demand follows
+• Higher energy costs slow data center construction.
+Chip orders follow with a lag

-- Iranian drones hit Amazon's UAE data centers.
-Middle East AI hub plans are dead
+• Iranian drones hit Amazon's UAE data centers.
+The Middle East AI hub thesis is dead

-- Microsoft and NVIDIA pitched UAE as an AI hub.
+• Microsoft and NVIDIA pitched UAE as an AI hub six months ago.
 It's a war zone now

-- HBM supply already tight.
-Further tightening = higher memory prices = higher system costs
+• HBM supply was already tight.
+War tightening = higher memory prices = higher total system cost

 Options & Volatility Signal